tasket/wyng-backup/README.md

 renewed just as with the `monitor` command.

 A `send` operation may refuse to backup a volume if there is not enough space on the destination.
-One way to avoid this situation is to specify `--autoprune=default` which will cause Wyng to remove older backup sessions from the archive when space is needed.
+One way to avoid this situation is to specify `--autoprune=on` which will cause Wyng to remove older backup sessions from the archive when space is needed.